Lifetime (TV channel): MENA

-In 2019, A&E Television Networks will launch a version of Lifetime for the Middle East & Northern Africa region.
+In 2019, A&E Networks was scheduled to launch a version of Lifetime for the Middle East & Northern Africa region.

 Australia

-A&E Television Networks launched a version of Lifetime Movie Network for the Australia and New Zealand region on September 1, 2020, as a joint venture with the Foxtel network.
+A&E Networks launched a version of Lifetime Movie Network for Australia on September 1, 2020, as a joint venture with the Foxtel network.

 LRW

 LRW, or Lifetime Real Women, is an American pay television channel which is intended as a complementary service to the main Lifetime network.
 It was launched in August 2001, mainly as a response to Lifetime's challenges from the then-launching WE tv and Oxygen networks for the women's network market.
 LRW is available in over 10 million homes via some cable providers, Verizon FiOS, and AT&T U-verse.
 The network has a mixture of comedies, dramas, how-to, game shows and reality programming that had once aired or is currently airing on the main Lifetime network, and formerly imported series with rights held by Lifetime but no carriage due to the main network's current format.
 LRW also features no original series or films, deferring from Lifetime and LMN, though it did burn off the 2011 Lifetime reality series Love Handles: Couples in Crisis, which only aired twice on the main network.

 DirecTV carried the network until July 2007.
 Orby TV also carried the network for the last year of that service's existence.

-Overall carriage has declined as providers choose instead to carry high definition networks rather than standard definition-only channels such as LRW without original programming, and Lifetime itself promoting on-demand access to past series.
-Its programming has further been thinned out with the launch of TrueReal, a Scripps-owned digital broadcast network which draws from Lifetime's program archive for its own schedule, with Tegna's Twist also airing some outside-produced Lifetime programming.
+Overall carriage has declined as providers choose instead to carry high definition networks rather than standard definition-only channels such as LRW without original programming, and Lifetime itself promoting on-demand access to past series, along with broadcast venues such as Start TV, the defunct Twist and TrueReal subchannel networks, and ad-supported streaming FAST channels.

+In recent years, LRW has lost carriage with the growth of streaming alternatives and has generally been depreciated by A+E Global Media in current retransmission consent negotiations with cable and streaming providers.